stanislaw/SoftwareDesignHeuristics/README.md

 Strive for clarity in everything you do.
 Put in the effort to make the products of your work, or the aspects of the system you're working on, as clear as possible.
-Simplify complexity—either by reducing the complexity itself through development or, if that's not feasible, by explaining the details as clearly as possible.
+Simplify complexity – either by reducing the complexity itself through development or, if that's not feasible, by explaining the details as clearly as possible.